1. Am I eligible for the PAIE program?

-At a minimum, participants should be prepared to attend meetings, training, and workshops on a part-time basis during the day, evening and on Saturdays, as required, for a period of approximately 9 months.
+Participants should be prepared to attend meetings, training, and workshops on a part-time basis during the day, evening and on Saturdays, as required, for a period of up to 9 months.
 Participants should also be prepared to devote time to meet with their PAIE Coordinator each week for employment coaching.
 Participants must also be able to spend time independently pursuing job search activities (researching companies, applying for job openings, attending industry events, etc.).
 In general, we recommend that participants devote 5-10 hours per week to formal program activities and up to 20 hours per week to independent job search.

 4. Which language assessments does the PAIE Program accept?

 The PAIE program will accept ELTPA, CLBA or CLBPT results for admission.
 NOTE: If you have not yet completed your CLB Assessment, you may submit your IELTS or CELPIP test results as part of your application; however, you must complete and submit your CLB Assessment if you are accepted into the program.